raghavcts/CategoryMicroService/README.md

 The api endpoint with out labelType parameter is  http://localhost:8080/category/600001506

-The api endpoint with labelType ShowWasNow is parameter http://localhost:8080/category/600001506?labelType=ShowWasNow
+The api endpoint with labelType ShowWasNow is  http://localhost:8080/category/600001506?labelType=ShowWasNow

-The api endpoint with labelType ShowWasThenNow is parameter http://localhost:8080/category/600001506?labelType=ShowWasThenNow
+The api endpoint with labelType ShowWasThenNow is  http://localhost:8080/category/600001506?labelType=ShowWasThenNow

-The api endpoint with labelType ShowPercDscount is parameter http://localhost:8080/category/600001506?labelType=ShowPercDscount
+The api endpoint with labelType ShowPercDscount is  http://localhost:8080/category/600001506?labelType=ShowPercDscount

 ## Hystrix Dashboard available in below link